isomerpages/mlaw-acd/pages/ACD-Overview.md

 **What do regulated dealers have to do?** <br>

 Under this regime, the requirements that apply to regulated dealers include, but are not limited to, the following:
- * Register their business with the Ministry of Law
+ * Register their business with the Ministry of Law within 6 months after the PSMD Bill takes effect
  * Perform customer due diligence measures for certain types of transactions that are prescribed by the PSMD Bill
- * File Suspicious Transaction Reports (STR) with the Suspicious Transaction Reporting Office (STRO) where there is suspicion of ML/TF
+ * File Suspicious Transaction Reports (STR) with the Suspicious Transaction Reporting Office (STRO) and the Ministry of Law where there is suspicion of ML/TF
- * File Cash Transaction Reports (CTR) with STRO for cash transactions exceeding $20,000
+ * File Cash Transaction Reports (CTR) with STRO and the Ministry of Law for cash transactions exceeding $20,000
- * Keep records of the following:
+ * Keep records of the following documents/information for a period of five years or such other prescribed period:
    * transactions that have been prescribed by the PSMD Bill;
    * information obtained from customer due diligence;
    * CTRs that have been filed and
    * STRs that have been filed
  * Conduct risk assessments to determine the ML/TF risk posed by its customers and transactions
- * Put in place internal policies, procedures and controls to mitigate ML/TF risks
+ * Put in place internal policies, procedures and controls to mitigate the specific ML/TF risks identified by their risk assessments
 <br>
 <p align = "right"><a href="#top"><u>[back to top]</u></a></p>
 <br><br><br>